Media Contact: ‭(727) 743-9579‬

 HIGHLIGHTS

-• CCHR Florida won the 2022 Platinum Award in the category of Government Relations for their work in the area of mental health human rights.
+• 2022 Platinum Award winner in the category of Government Relations for their work in the area of mental health human rights.

 • Panelist - Broward County Crime Commission 9th Annual Juvenile Violence Conference, December 4, 2021